krol3/demo-trivy-postee/README.md

 # Demo using Trivy and Postee

-Receive a notification if you find critical vulnerabilities when you build your image, ath the build stage.
+Receive a notification if you find critical vulnerabilities when you build your image, at the build stage.

 ![gif-demo](./images/demo-postee-trivy-slack.gif)